Technology Solutions and Support – Washington, DC

-- Forward messages containing suspicious invitations, indiscretions, or illegal activity to email@example.com, the Postmaster of the sender's Internet Service Provider or email service by writing to postmaster@______._____, for example, firstname.lastname@example.org.
+- Forward messages containing suspicious invitations, indiscretions, or illegal activity to https://reportfraud.ftc.gov/, the Postmaster of the sender's Internet Service Provider or email service by writing to postmaster@______._____, for example, firstname.lastname@example.org.

 - Send comments from a chat with the user's screen name in a message to the postmaster of your Internet Service Provider or email service.

-- Lastly, stress to your children that inappropriate language is not acceptable on the Internet.
-Decency is the key and the Internet is forever.
+- Lastly, when online decency is the key and the Internet is forever.

-- Have your children ask you to approve the software they want to load before they install it.
+- Have your employees and family members ask you to approve the software they want to install.

 - Purchase software from a reputable site or store.

 - Use the computer’s parental settings to set limits on the amount of time your child can spend on your/their devices.
 It’s hard not be a hypocrite on this one.
 So parents have to set limits themselves.